 Currently jobseekers are provided information on the Wagner-Peyser services available at the Workforce centers.
-Customers needing further information about training are referred to register in the Arkansas Job Link system to begin self-service activities by using resources such as computers and phones to conduct job searches, create a resume, and respond to employment opportunities through Arkansas Job Link system.
-Jobseekers can manage their UI claim through the Ark Net website.
-In addition, to self-service options, claimants can also receive staff-assisted services, such as job search workshops, assistance with access and navigating the Arkansas Job Link system, referral to veteran services, and referral to education, and training.
+Customers needing further information about training are referred to register in the Arkansas JobLink system to begin self-service activities by using resources such as computers and phones to conduct job searches, create a resume, and respond to employment opportunities through Arkansas JobLink system.
+Jobseekers can manage their UI claim through the ArkNet website.
+In addition, to self-service options, claimants can also receive staff-assisted services, such as job search workshops, assistance with access and navigating the Arkansas JobLink system, referral to veteran services, and referral to education, and training.

-e.
+- e.
 Agricultural Outreach Plan (AOP).
 Each State agency must develop an AOP every four years as part of the Unified or Combined State Plan required under sections 102 or 103 of WIOA.
-The AOP must include--

-1. Assessment of Need
+The AOP must include an assessment of need.
+An assessment need describes the unique needs of farmworkers in the area based on past and projected agricultural and farmworker activity in the State.
+Such needs may include but are not limited to: employment, training, and housing. - 1.
+Assessment of Need.
 Provide an assessment of the unique needs of farmworkers in the area based on past and projected agricultural and farmworker activity in the State.
 Such needs may include but are not limited to: employment, training, and housing.

 Arkansas is a major producer of a variety of agronomic crops.
 Agriculture is Arkansas' largest industry, adding around \$16 billion to the state's economy annually.
 The Natural State's diverse landscape and climate produce a wide variety of Arkansas agricultural products.
 Arkansas is a major exporter of rice, soybeans, cotton, poultry and feed grains.
-There are 49,346 farms statewide and 97 percent of Arkansas' farms are family owned.
+There are 49,346 farms statewide and 97 percent of Arkansas' farms are family-owned.
 A mere 16 percent of Arkansas' farms account for a whopping 92 percent of production.